 More importantly, travel insurance protects you from a huge hospital bill if you trip on a pebble and break your leg – it happens!

-I’ve used World Nomads many times and insurance isn’t as expensive as you think.
-You can check rates below.
+I’ve used travel insurance many times and insurance isn’t as expensive as you think.

 Map: Where to Eat in Tulum